 The course materials in an English honors/advanced placement course are more complex in the following areas: text selection; length of reading assignments; writing assignment tasks; assessment types.
+Students are expected to be independently motivated to meet course expectations.
 For this reason, students in an honors/advanced placement course will be expected to do the following: